-Businesses must reach 10 points in order to be certified Jersey City Green Business at the Leaf Level.
+As of July 1st, 2019, participants must reach 15 points in order to be certified Jersey City Green Business at the Leaf Level.
 Additional levels will be announced in the future.

 All Green Business Certification applications are reviewed and approved by the Jersey City Environmental Commission.
 Upon approval of certification, businesses will receive a decal to display in their window identifying them as a green business, recognition as a Certified Green Business on Jersey City’s Small Business Navigator (jcsmallbiz.com), and the opportunity to present in future green business networking events.
 Certification is good for 3 years from date of issue.

 Interested businesses are also encouraged to register with the New Jersey Sustainable Business Registry (NJSBDC) at http://registry.njsbdc.com.
 In addition to recognizing your efforts at a state level, registering your business with NJSBDC will make you eligible for free sustainability-consulting services on best practices for pollution prevention, waste reduction, and energy conservation.

 The following businesses have already been certified through the Jersey City program:

 A full-service urban landscape design and maintenance firm specializing in small urban spaces